sekika/unsatfit/README.md

 # unsatfit

-unsatfit is a Python library for optimizing parameters of functions of soil hydraulic properties; water retention function and unsaturated hydraulic conductivity function.
-The equations are explained in Seki et al. (2022) and shown to be useful for practical applications in Seki et al. (2023).
+unsatfit is a Python library for optimizing parameters of functions related to soil hydraulic properties, specifically the water retention function and the unsaturated hydraulic conductivity function.
+The equations are explained in Seki et al. (2022) and demonstrated to be useful for practical applications in Seki et al. (2023).

 ## Document

-See the full document at https://arxiv.org/abs/2302.00472
+For the full documentation, visit https://doi.org/10.34428/0002000817

-See the quick reference at https://sekika.github.io/unsatfit/
+For quick references and sample codes, visit https://sekika.github.io/unsatfit/

 ## Example output

-This is an example output of this program; water retention curve (top) and hydraulic conductivity curve (bottom) of Gilat loam fitted with KBC (KO<sub>1</sub>BC<sub>2</sub>-CH) model.
+This is an example output of this program: the water retention curve (top) and hydraulic conductivity curve (bottom) of Gilat loam, fitted with the KBC (KO<sub>1</sub>BC<sub>2</sub>-CH) model.

 ![KBC](https://sekika.github.io/unsatfit/sample/KBC.png "KBC")

 ## SWRC Fit

-SWRC Fit is a web interface which uses unsatfit and determines parameters for water retention function.
+SWRC Fit is a web interface which uses unsatfit to determine parameters for water retention function.

 - [SWRC Fit](https://seki.webmasters.gr.jp/swrc/)